neurobagel/documentation/docs/user_guide/config.md

 ### Change security relevant variables

-For security purposes, we recommend the following additional steps for configuring your node if you are using a deployment profile that includes a graph store:
+For security and best practice purposes, follow the below additional steps to configure your node if you are using a deployment profile that includes a graph store:

-1. Review and change the values of the following variables in `.env`:
+1. **Change the values** of the following variables in `.env` from their defaults:
     - `NB_GRAPH_USERNAME`
-    - `NB_GRAPH_SECRETS_PATH`
     - `NB_GRAPH_DB`
-    - `NB_RETURN_AGG`

-2. Change the default passwords for the `admin` superuser and newly created graph database user (`NB_GRAPH_USERNAME`) for your graph store.
+2. **Replace the default passwords** for the `admin` superuser and the newly created graph database user (`NB_GRAPH_USERNAME`) for your graph store with your own secure passwords.

+    ??? warning "Already launched a Neurobagel node?"
+        If you have already completed the [Getting started](getting_started.md#the-neurobagel-node-deployment-recipe) instructions and launched a Neurobagel Docker Compose stack for the first time, you will have to [reset your graph store](maintaining.md#resetting-your-graphdb-instance) before proceeding with this step.
+Don't worry, any other configuration changes you've made will be applied when you re-launch your node.

-These are set to the contents of files called `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`, respectively, which are found by default in [`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) in the Neurobagel recipes repo.
+    - These passwords are stored in the directory defined under `NB_GRAPH_SECRETS_PATH` in `.env` ([`./secrets`](https://github.com/neurobagel/recipes/tree/main/secrets) by default), as the file contents of `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`, respectively.
-To change the location of your password files, simply edit the variable `NB_GRAPH_SECRETS_PATH` in `.env` to point to a more secure directory where you have stored the two text files.

-    Make sure to use secure passwords for `NB_GRAPH_ADMIN_PASSWORD.txt` and `NB_GRAPH_PASSWORD.txt`.

-    To generate a random password in the terminal, you can use:
+    - To generate a random password in the terminal, you can use:
       ```bash
       openssl rand -hex 16
       ```

+    - (Optional) Change the directory where your password files are stored by editing the variable `NB_GRAPH_SECRETS_PATH` in `.env`.

+    ??? info "Graph store passwords are not meant for use by node query users" The passwords specified in the deployment recipe are only used internally by the scripts that (automatically) set up and update the graph store, or to interact directly with the graph store (e.g., to modify database configuration or data).
+        The passwords are also used to secure internal communication between your graph and its node API, such that an external user cannot query your graph directly.

     ??? info "Passwords are handled as Docker secrets"